Review of SolarWinds SAM v6.3

 Often the most frustrating problems are those that appear only sporadically.
 For these annoying intermittent challenges SAM 6.3 has an analyzer with retrospective network-analysis capabilities.
 This historical data enables you to quickly isolate and resolve the irregular network problem.

 Value for Money in Performance Monitoring

 It’s only fair to point out when evaluating SolarWinds performance monitors is that the full package represents a big investment.
 Indeed, there are cheaper performance monitoring packages, but they don’t have the data collection and storage capacity of SAM.
 Actually, my biggest discriminator in determining whether a product is cheap or expensive is the quality of the support staff.
 Some people say is expensive, but nobody complains about the troubleshooting skills of SolarWinds’ technical staff.

 More good news is that SolarWinds offer of a trial version of SAM so that you can see if this performance monitor really would save you money in the long run.
 Another way of reducing costs is to select only the SAM modules that you need.
 Once you see the benefits, particularly if you are trying to track multiple sites, then it’s easy to justifying adding more options later.

 One hidden benefit of is that all the modules integrate with each other, which makes it so much easier for reporting and root cause analysis.
 Also most rival products don’t supply the level of detail that you get by drilling down through the Network maps.

-Summary: My Review of SolarWinds Server & Application Monitor
+Summary: Review of SolarWinds Server & Application Monitor 6.3

-Full Reviews of the SolarWinds Licenced Family of Applications
+Full Reviews of the SolarWinds Licensed Family of Applications